pedroAkiraDanno/auto5/srv/terraform/azure/README.md

 # Postgresql terraform

-Repo to postgresql with terraform in <strong>GCP<strong/>(Google Cloud Plataform)
+Repo to postgresql with terraform in <strong>AZURE<strong/>(Microsoft AZURE)

 ---

-# Cloud Shell:
+# AZURE & Cloud Shell :

-Google Cloud Shell is an online bash shell based on Debian.
-The free tier includes 1.7 gigabytes of random-access memory and a persistent 5 gigabyte home directory.
-Except for the home and root directories, the Cloud Shell environment is volatile.
-The editor in Google Cloud Shell is based on Eclipse Theia.
+Microsoft Azure, often referred to as Azure, is a cloud computing service operated by Microsoft for application management via Microsoft-managed data centers.

+Azure Power Shell is an authenticated, browser-accessible way to interact with Azure resources from the Azure portal.
+Cloud Shell is authenticated, meaning once you have access to your Azure portal you also have access to Cloud Shell.
+It allows you to use either Bash or Powershell in combination with the Azure CLI to programmatically interact with most Azure resources quickly and without having to set up an environment.
+Companies use Cloud Shell because of the ease it offers in managing Azure resources.

 #### Get git and Github

     cd ~
     rm -fr auto5/
     git clone https://github.com/pedroAkiraDanno/auto5.git
-    cd auto5/srv/terraform/gcp/
+    cd auto5/srv/terraform/azure/

-#### Create Compute_Engine
+#### Create Virtual_Machine(VM)

         cd ~
         cd auto5/srv/terraform/gcp/google_cloud/Compute_Engine/5